Dynastic Disputes

 In 1027 Llywelyn’s brother seems to have mounted an unsuccessful bid to take control of Gwynedd, since the killing of a Cynan ap Seisyll is recorded in Welsh annals.

-In 1033 Rhydderch ab Iestyn was killed, by the Irish – typically, Welsh annals do not record the circumstances.[*] If he held any authority in Gwynedd, it died with him – Iago ab Idwal was indisputably king of Gwynedd.
+In 1033 Rhydderch ab Iestyn was killed – by “the Irish” note the annals, but no circumstances are reported.[*] If he held any authority in Gwynedd, it died with him – Iago ab Idwal was indisputably king of Gwynedd.
 The rule of Deheubarth reverted to the Line of Merfyn Frych, in the persons of Hywel and Maredudd, sons of Edwin ab Einion.

 Rhydderch’s sons, apparently, succeeded him in Morgannwg, and were clearly not content to lose control of Deheubarth without a contest.
 The following year, i.e. in 1034, “the sons of Edwin” and “the sons of Rhydderch” fought the battle of Irathwy (location unknown).
 The outcome is not recorded, but Edwin’s sons would appear to have been the victors since they remained in power, though Maredudd did not live to enjoy it for long – he was killed the next year by “the sons of Cynan”.
 Presumably(?) the Cynan in question is Cynan ap Seisyll.[*]